 In the rainforests of Australia, giant dinosaur-like birds can be found living on the forest floor, and there’s a reason they’re on the ground and not in trees: they can’t fly.
 The Southern cassowary is the third-largest bird species in the world.
 Cassowaries live on the forest floor and survive by eating fallen fruits from trees, although the ones at the Zoo are fairly undiscriminating and will also eat eggs.
 Thanks to their diet, cassowaries are excellent seed dispersers and help new plants grow.
 This cassowary species is listed as least concern, however their populations are decreasing due to hunting.
-The Virginia Zoo has three cassowaries – Elgie and Hallager can be found in exhibits in the Asia – Trail of the Tiger and Boris lives in an exhibit adjacent to the Australia Walkabout.
+The Virginia Zoo has four cassowaries – Elgie and Hallager can be found in exhibits in the Asia – Trail of the Tiger and Boris and Bella live in exhibits adjacent to the Australia holding yard.

 The largest spider in the world by mass and size, with an average body size of nearly five inches and a leg span of up to 11 inches, can be found in the rainforests of South America.
 The Goliath birdeater is a species of tarantula that, despite its name, doesn’t actually eat birds that often.
 They mostly eat mice, frogs, lizards and invertebrates.
 Although they like to burrow under rocks and tree roots, birdeaters will also seek shelter from flooding rains by climbing to the emergent layer of the rainforest.
 The Zoo’s Goliath birdeater can be found in the World of Reptiles and Friends.